Charel-G/underfloor-heating-planner/README.md

 - Walls snap to grid, intersections and existing points, and can be dragged or resized
 - Walls have adjustable thickness (default 0.25 m) and doorways can be dropped onto walls
 - Nearby wall endpoints automatically join to remove small gaps
+- Adjacent walls blend together so their thickness appears continuous
 - Rectangular distributors with editable size, name and pipe connections
 - Zones drawn as polygons assigned to a distributor and spacing
 - Automatic supply and return routing with serpentine filling